vehicle-lang/vehicle/CONTRIBUTING.md

 To publish new releases to PyPI, you need a PyPI account that is authorised as a collaborator on [the `vehicle_lang` project], and you need to create a [PyPI API token] for that account and add it to your [.pypirc file].

+Finally, you need access to a machine running macOS with an M1/M2 chipset.

 The procedure to create a new release is:

 1. Navigate to your local copy of the Vehicle repository.